Sayaka Hobara: 2024

 In 2024, Hobara focused exclusively on mixed doubles, partnering with Yuichi Shimogami.
 On the World Tour, the pair finished as runner-up at the Malaysia Super 100 and had semifinal finishes at the Ruichang China Masters and the Vietnam Open.
 At the International Challenge level, they won the Northern Marianas Open and finished as runners-up at the Saipan International.

 2025

+Hobara competing at the 2025 Kaohsiung Masters.

 In 2025, Hobara began a new women's doubles partnership with Rui Hirokami.
 The pair reached the semifinals at three World Tour Super 500 tournaments: the Taipei Open, the Thailand Open, and the Hong Kong Open.
 At the Thailand Open, they were the first qualifying doubles pair in any discipline to reach the semifinals since 2013.
 En route to the Hong Kong Open semifinals, they upset the newly crowned world champions Liu Shengshu and Tan Ning.

 Continuing her mixed doubles partnership with Yuichi Shimogami, Hobara reached the semifinals at the Taipei Open and the quarterfinals at the Singapore Open and Japan Open.
 In this discipline, she made her debuts at both the World and Asian Championships and was a member of the Japanese team that won a bronze medal at the Sudirman Cup.
 The pair achieved a career-high world ranking of No. 20 on 29 July.

+2026

+In mixed doubles, Hobara and Shimogami reached their first Super 750 final at the Singapore Open, marking the best finish of their partnership to date.
+During their tournament run, they defeated All England champions Ye Hong-wei and Nicole Gonzales Chan in the first round, followed by a quarterfinal upset over second-seeded defending champions Dechapol Puavaranukroh and Supissara Paewsampran.
+They finished as runners-up, losing the final to Denmark's Mathias Christiansen and Alexandra Bøje.